jefflung/flappybirddemo/README.md

 By creating an opening animation, I have used the animation function and a script at the end of the timeline to start the gameplay after the animation is played.

+Moreover, I have found a random method of Unity on the web that it could generate a range of numbers so a pipe will be generated a bit different with position whenever the pipes are looped to exist.

 ```
 Random.Range(-0.5f, 0.5f),pipe.transform.position.y + Random.Range(-2.0f, 2.0f), pipe.transform.position.z);
 ```

-Moreover, I have found a random method of Unity on the web that it could generate a range of numbers so a pipe will be generated a bit different with position whenever the pipes are looped to exist.
+For the feature to destroy pipes, I used the code to turn the specific pipes to be inactive when players collide a “Power Up” capsule.
+Then the sound effect of power up and explosion and an explosion animation will play.

 ```
 if ( collision.gameObject.tag == "score")